 Looking at the idea of “safe” from another perspective, few would argue that the coins received in an airdrop could be considered a safe investment.
 Altcoins in general can be highly speculative, and that goes double for any new coin that has been airdropped.

 As we saw in the Auroracoin example, airdropped crypto can lose nearly all of its value.

-Many people who sign up for or become eligible for airdrops are aware of the situation, and are likely to take profits as soon as possible.
+Many people who sign up for or become eligible for airdrops are aware of the situation, and could likely to take profits as soon as possible.
 The few airdrop recipients who happen to receive a coin of significant value at a time when there is a liquid market for it might make some money.
 Others may be left holding a bag of worthless coins later on.